 - Are you looking to broadcast your event to multiple platforms?

 - How much branding do my virtual events need to have?

 - How important is my events data?
 How well do I need to know my attendees?

 To summarise, YouTube Live is predominantly a streaming platform.
 It’s great for attracting large audiences and ensuring that your video content remains findable and evergreen.
-However, you’re never going to be able to provide attendees with the complete virtual event experience which comes from all of the addons that you get with Eventtia.
+However, you’re never going to be able to provide the complete virtual event experience which comes from all of the add-ons that you get with Eventtia.